kvarak/dnd/docs/_Classes/alchemist.md

 **Recommended:** Light armor and Combat alchemy

+**After 1st level:** You gain 1 skill point to spend on combat skills every 3rd level, at levels 3, 6, 9, 12, 15 and 18.

 #### Equipment
 You start with the following equipment, in addition to the equipment granted by your background: